Charlotte, North Carolina, USA

-Does a coaster like Fury 325 need introduction?
+Carowinds offered a total of 13 roller coasters during our visit.
+The park’s biggest star is Fury 325.
+Does this coaster need any introduction?
 I guess not?
 If you’ve ever seen pictures or videos of this stunning giant, then you’ve probably considered travelling to Carowinds.
-That’s because this B&M is one of the most enormous rollercoasters on the planet.
+This is one of the largest B&Ms on the planet.
 It’s over two kilometres long, the highest point soars an incredible 99 metres above the ground and trains reach speeds of up to 150 km/h.
 These figures provide a ride experience which is out of this world.
 No really, I’m serious… whoever designed this beauty should get a trophy.
 During the first drop, airtime is so intense that I have to rely on my lap restraint for several seconds.
-This truly is B&M at its best and ‘Fury 325’ makes almost every other megacoaster look lame.
+This truly is B&M at its best and Fury 325 makes every other Mega Coaster look lame.

 People sometimes ask me why I travel to theme parks in the USA while there are tons of parks in Europe.
-The answer is simple: because American parks offer rides which can’t be found in Europe.
-‘Fury 325’ is a good example of such a ride, but Nighthawk is quite unique as well.
-This is a so called Flying Dutchman, the flying rollercoaster which was developed by Vekoma.
-In fact, ‘Nighthawk’ was the very first of its kind: the ride opened in an amusement park near San Francisco, but it was later moved to Carowinds.
-Nowadays, three Flying Dutchman coasters are operating in the United States and they are especially well-known for their long queues.
-The restraints are quite complicated and it takes a while to check them.
-I read some reviews about Carowinds and I found out that the wait for ‘Nighthawk’ can take up to two hours.
-Luckily, Carowinds’ smartphone-application displays a queue of only 35 minutes today.
+The answer is simple: because American parks offer rides that can’t be found in Europe.
+Nighthawk is one of those unique coasters that makes my heart skip a beat.
+This is a so called Flying Dutchman, the flying roller coaster which was developed by Vekoma.
+In fact, Nighthawk was the very first of its kind: the ride opened in an amusement park near San Francisco, but it was later moved to Carowinds.
+The ride itself evoked mixed feelings.
+On the one hand, I hated the tilting trains and the slow operations.
+On the other hand, the flying experience was at least as good as the one on B&M Flying Coasters.
+The first turnaround is awesome and the vertical looping offers a bizarre feeling.
+Overall, Nighthawk is a decent thrill ride, but it wasn’t as breathtaking as I hoped.

 Carowinds doesn’t only cater to thrill seekers.
-The park is known for coasters and it offers a good amount of flatrides, but families and children aren’t forgotten here.
-We even encounter two relatively new darkrides today.
+The park is known for coasters and it offers a good amount of flat rides, but families and children aren’t forgotten.
+There’s a surprisingly large kids area called Planet Snoopy and we even encounter two relatively new dark rides today.
 The funny thing is that they’re both interactive and you need to shoot monsters with a laser gun in both cases.
-We skip ‘Boo Blasters’ due to limited time, but we do visit Plants vs. Zombies Garden Warfare 3Z Arena.
+We skip Boo Blasters due to limited time, but we do visit Plants vs. Zombies Garden Warfare 3Z Arena.
 The cool thing is that the room is divided in two parts (plants and zombies) and you need to defeat the others.
 Despite the fact we lost the battle, I really enjoyed this ride.
 It’s an ideal way to escape the coaster madness for a while.

 I really enjoyed our visit to Carowinds.
-The weather was beautiful, crowds were low, staff members are generally very friendly and the park offers a good variety of rides.
-Of course, not every ride is on par with ‘Fury 325’ and ‘Afterburn’.
-For example: some of the coasters are only good for my coaster-counter and I would not ride them again during a next visit.
+The weather was beautiful, crowds were low, staff members were generally very friendly and the park offered a good variety of rides.
+Of course, not every ride is on par with Fury 325 and Afterburn.
+For example: some of the coasters are only good for my coaster counter and I wouldn’t ride them again next time.
 Carowinds is a typical American park where quantity is at least as important as quality.
-There are lots of rollercoasters, a ton of kiddierides and you can empty your wallet at many game stalls.
-Please don’t expect any high level decoration or world class entertainment, but just enjoy a selection of good rides and a fair admission price.
+There are lots of roller coasters, a ton of kiddie rides and you can empty your wallet at many game stalls.
+Please don’t expect any top-notch decoration or world class entertainment, but just enjoy a selection of good rides and a fair admission price.